drhsqlite/pikchr/doc/userman.md

 ~~~~~

 Similarly, we can show that the .start and .end of the circle are its
-.w and .e boundary points.
-(Add new color dots to prove this to yourself
+.w and .e anchor points.
+(Add new color dots to prove this to yourself,
 if you like.)
 And clearly, the .start of the circle is directly on top
 of the .end of the box.